 Our Policy & Research Work

-Our policy and research work complements our main objective of directly helping young people and adults to stay on top of their money.
-It keeps the profile of financial education and financial capability high on the agenda, and influences policymakers and regulators.
+Our policy and research work complements our main objective of directly helping people of all ages to stay on top of their money.
+It keeps the profile of financial education and financial wellbeing high on the agenda, and influences policymakers, regulators and key decision makers.

 We focus our policy work on six key areas:

 - Financial Inclusion

 As we believe everyone should develop the skills to manage their money effectively, financial capability is a central policy theme for us.
 Our research found that the Government’s decision to make financial education a compulsory part of the national curriculum from September 2014 did not lead to the lead forward some hope for.

 However, we also think that support should be available to people throughout their lives as their needs change and grow, and the way in which this is delivered is hugely important from our perspective.

 Low levels of financial capability can also increase the risk of someone getting into unmanageable debt, and undermine efforts to promote financial inclusion, so our policy work also encompasses these areas.

 Robust financial regulation is important as well, by ensuring that the market for financial products operates fairly and transparently, and enables consumers to make informed decisions about their money.

 The way in which student finance works frames the way that many young people approach one of the first major financial decisions of their life, and we therefore feel that the way in which it operates should promote positive financial behaviour.
 We want to see student maintenance payments made monthly, not termly, to reflect the world of work (and rental payments).